mylinuxforwork/dotfiles/README.md

 ## Installation with GIT of the rolling release

 ```
 # 1.)
-Change into your Downloads folder where you have downloaded the release to
+Change into your Downloads folder (create the folder if not available)
 cd ~/Downloads

 # 2.)
 Clone the dotfiles repository into the Downloads folder